 Black Bomber – Snowdonia Cheese Company

-Black Bomber is the first cheese made by Snowdonia Cheese Company when the company started in 2001.
+Black Bomber was the first cheese made by Snowdonia Cheese Company when the company started in 2001.
 It’s an extra mature cheese that packs a real punch, perfect for a cheese board, in sandwiches or as an appetiser with your aperitifs.
 It is also a great cheese to use in our traditional recipe, Welsh Rarebit.
 This smooth and moist textured cheese is extremely popular and has won many awards including 2010 Silver Medal at the Nantwich International Cheese Show and 2007 World Cheese Award Bronze winner.
 The company is set in North Wales amid the rugged beauty of Snowdonia and uses only the finest milk and additional ingredients to produce a distinctive range of cheeses.

 Perl Wen – Caws Cenarth